Our rating: (4.3/5)

 SumUp Solo custom description

-Entering a transaction description can be fiddly with big fingers, as the keys are small.
+Entering a transaction description can be fiddly with big fingers, with the small keys.

 SumUp Solo loading screen

-It can take several seconds before it’s ready to accept a card.
+It can take several seconds before it’s ready for a card.

-• Receipts: After transactions, you can send a receipt via email or text message (it’s all free) or print one through the Solo Printer.
+• Receipts: You can send a receipt via email or text message (all free) or print one with Solo Printer.

 SumUp Solo send receipt